Tinubu loses bid to block Chicago University from releasing his academic records – The Sun Nigeria

 By Chinelo Obogo

-US Judge, Nancy Maldonado, who gave the ruling on September 30th, raised no objection to an earlier judgement by Justice Jeffery Gilbert’s that President Bola Tinubu’s academic record be made public.
-She ordered CSU to release the academic records to the former vice president not later than Monday, October 2.
+US Judge, Nancy Maldonado, who gave the ruling on September 30, raised no objection to an earlier judgment by Justice Jeffery Gilbert’s that President Tinubu’s academic record be made public.
+She ordered CSU to release the academic records to the former vice president not later than today.

-She also ordered that the deposition of CSU must be completed by 5:00 p.m. on Tuesday, October 3, 2023 and cautioned that any request for a stay of this judgement pending appeal against her judgment to the Seventh Circuit Court of Appeal will be denied as Atiku must transfer the collected evidence to the Nigerian Supreme Court for use in the ongoing election petition case by October 5.
-She however said President Tinubu can file his appeal directly before the Seventh Circuit, which is the main appellate court overseeing Illinois and nearby states.
+She also ordered that the deposition of CSU must be completed by 5p.m tomorrow and cautioned that any request for a stay of the judgement pending appeal against her judgment to the Seventh Circuit Court of Appeal would be denied as Atiku must transfer the collected evidence to the Nigerian Supreme Court for use in the ongoing election petition case by October 5.
+She, however, said President Tinubu can file his appeal directly before the Seventh Circuit, which is the main appellate court overseeing Illinois and nearby states.

 “The Court overrules President Tinubu’s objections to Magistrate Judge Gilbert’s recommended ruling and therefore adopts the ruling in full.
 Mr Abubakar’s application is therefore granted.
 In light of the pending Supreme Court of Nigeria deadline, represented to the court as October 5, 2023, and based on CSU’s representations that it is ready to comply with the discovery requests and produce a witness, the court sets an expedited schedule for completion of discovery.